 To establish and maintain a strong relationship with the International Conference of Police Chaplains for the promotion of police chaplaincy.

 To support Regional Chapters that operate in accordance with the Constitution of the CPCA.

 ARTICLE 3 - MEMBERSHIP

-A chaplain who has been a member of the Canadian Police Chaplain Association for at least five years prior to retirement and retired as a member in good standing.
-Retired chaplains shall have the same privileges and opportunities afforded to members.
+A chaplain who has been a member of the Canadian Police Chaplain Association for at least five years prior to retirement and who retired as a member in good standing may apply for continued membership with the same privileges and opportunities afforded to active members.

 Section 5: Affiliate Member

-An individual who has an interest in and is supportive of the objectives of the Canadian Police Chaplain Association, desiring to affiliate with the organization, is eligible to become an affiliate member.
-The affiliate member shall have the same privileges afforded to members with the exception of voting and holding elected office.
-MEMBERSHIP AS AN AFFILIATE MEMBER IS SUBJECT TO THE APPROVAL OF THE EXECUTIVE.
+An individual who has an interest in and is supportive of the objectives of the Canadian Police Chaplain Association who desires to affiliate with the association may apply to become an affiliate member.
+The affiliate member shall have the general privileges afforded to regular members but shall not be eligible to vote or hold elected office.

 ARTICLE 4 - TERMINATION OF MEMBERSHIP